Skip to content

 Model selection, calls, usage, quota, and billing

-This page documents how cli.js selects models dynamically, how many logical model roles are visible, how provider calls are made, and how rate limits, errors, usage, quota, and billing are surfaced.
+This page reverse-engineers how cli.renamed.js selects models dynamically, how many logical model roles are visible, how provider calls are made, and how rate limits, errors, usage, quota, and billing are surfaced.

 Scope: model aliases and precedence, main/helper/subagent/advisor/fallback model roles, Messages API request construction, streaming and retry behavior, rate-limit headers/events, token/cost accounting, headless budget guards, quota checks, and billing/extra-usage UI surfaces.